v-susbo/azure-stack-docs/azure-stack/aks-hci/system-requirements.md

 ### Compute requirements

- - An Azure Stack HCI cluster with a maximum of four servers in the cluster.
-We recommend that each server in the cluster have at least 24 CPU cores and at least 512 GB RAM.
+ - An Azure Stack HCI cluster or a Windows Server 2019 Datacenter failover cluster with a maximum of four servers in the cluster.
+We recommend that each server in the cluster have at least 24 CPU cores and at least 256 GB RAM.

  - While you can technically run Azure Kubernetes Service on a single node Windows Server 2019 Datacenter, we do not recommend doing so.
 However, you may run AKS on a single node Windows Server 2019 Datacenter for evaluation purposes.